-About Our LHIN
+About the North West LHIN

 The North West LHIN is a non-profit organization established in June 2005.
 Extending from Hudson Bay in the North to the United States border, and from the Manitoba border to just west of White River, the communities of the North West LHIN are spread across 458,010 kilometres.